pierre-24/nachos/documentation/source/use.rst

       There is no way to change this behavior.
     + By default, the program also include the base tensors calculated in the process.
       The ``-S`` option prevents this (that may be useful in the case of electric field differentiation)
-    + Projection over normal mode of all the geometrical derivatives is requested via the ``-p`` option, but you can also request that the cartesian hessian used to do so is different, with the ``-H`` option (which only accepts FCHK with cartesian hessian in it as argument, for the moment).
+    + Projection over normal mode of all the geometrical derivatives is requested via the ``-p`` option, but you can also request that the cartesian hessian used to do so is different, with the ``-H`` option (which accepts FCHK and dalton archives with cartesian hessian in it as argument).

 .. autoprogram:: nachos.shake:get_arguments_parser()